mDibyo/with-hooks-support/README.md

 # withHook

 ### DEPRECATED: The with-hook package is deprecated.
-Instead, use the [with-hooks-support](https://www.npmjs.com/package/with-hooks-support) package, which has a cleaner and more intuitive API for allowing hooks inside class components.
+Consider using the [with-hooks-support](https://www.npmjs.com/package/with-hooks-support) package instead, which has a cleaner and more intuitive API for allowing hooks inside class components.

 Unlock React Hooks inside class components.